 Read on for a breakdown of the best tricep ropes.
 Pick the one that is best suited to your goals in the gym and let’s start building bigger, stronger triceps.

-Tricep ropes are a killer addition to your cable system machine and your home gym.
+Tricep ropes are a killer addition to your cable machine and home gym.

 While it is generally used for tricep pushdowns and extensions (hence the name of the tool), and to target the three-headed monster that is your triceps, tricep ropes can do a whole lot more.

-In other words, tricep ropes are kinda the best.
+In other words, tricep ropes are kinda the best and are a powerful tool for targeting TONS of muscles in your body.

 Buuuut as with any kind of fitness gear there are different features and benefits with each tool.